LucasHJin/obsidian-notes/6 - Full Notes/AI/RL - Proximal Policy Optimization (PPO).md

 			- $\text{clip}(r_t(\theta),1-\epsilon,1+\epsilon)$ –> restricts the ratio to within a certain range
 				- Epsilon is a hyper parameter → to be changed
 			- $A_t$ (advantage) → tells us if the action was better or worse than average
+				- Can compare how much better an action is compared to expectation OR how much better the reward is than expected (**TD error**)
 - **When to update policy:**
 	- If ratio is in the range $[1-\epsilon, 1+\epsilon]$
 	- Ratio is outside range but advantage leads towards the range